xinufelix/gcd-course-project/CodeBook.md

-Data code book for file: `activity.csv`.
+Data code book for file: `activities.csv`.

 ## Data
 1. The tidy data set contains the average of each `mean` and `standard deviation` measurement for each activity and each subject.